From Now On (Lil Baby song): Critical reception

 Shanté Collier-McDermott of Clash praised the song, writing that "it sounds just how the product of all four talents would, Baby closing out the track with a cool whisper flow."
 Alphonse Pierre of Pitchfork was more critical of the song, writing, "On 'From Now On,' his bar about buying too many houses stands out solely because it's a wild problem to have, but it's not tied to any emotion."
+Stephen Kearse of NPR called it an "otherwise boilerplate" song spoiled by Lil Baby dropping his voice to a "conspiratorial whisper", commenting "he sounds electric."
 Christine Werthman of Billboard said, "What better rapper to welcome back to that bleak, hedonistic party than Future, who joins Lil Baby on 'From Now On'?
 While Baby says his image revamp requires 'no more pictures with my Styrofoam,' Future is contentedly 'drinkin' out Styrofoam,' unbothered or numb or both, his apathy making Lil Baby sound like a hopeful youth by comparison."

 Music video

 The official music video was released on October 28, 2022.
 Directed by Envisioned by Denity, it finds Lil Baby and Future performing the song in the studio, on the streets and in shops.
-They are seen wearing "colorful", expensive clothing, hats and jewelry. it also features a cameo from Lil Uzi Vert.
+They are seen wearing "colorful", expensive clothing, hats and jewelry. it also features a cameos from Veeze and Lil Uzi Vert.